wri/earth-dashboard/README.md

 ```
 and your app will be served in [http://localhost:9000/](http://localhost:9000/) (if you didn't change the default port in the `.env`).

+# Branch structure

+- `main`: This is the production branch.
+The code from this branch should be deployable at any time.
+- `develop`: This is the reference branch for development.
+This branch will be used for the staging site and all feature/bug branches should be created starting from it.

 ## Production build
 If you need a production-ready build, run:
 ```bash